max-mcgrath/BIOS6624/Project3/README.md

+## Project 3

+This project is analysis of the Framingham Study cohort that aims to identify statistically significant risk factors associated with greater risk of stroke after 10 years among the studied cohort.
+Additionally, the study aims to determine 10-year probabilities of strokes for different risk profiles using the significant risk factors and to identify whether their is meaningful change in risk factors over the first 10 years of the study to determine whether a longitudinal analysis approach is warranted.
+This study is stratified by sex, meaning males and females are treated as two separate populations with potentially differing risk factors.

 The `Background` folder contains information pertinent to understanding the analysis but unnecessary for reproducing it.
 The `Code` folder contains six
 files: `1_ProcessData.R`, `2_EDA.R`, `3_KM.R`,